RoxasShadow/Dumper/README.md

 A dumper to download whole image galleries of the most popular boards (aka, those I care).
 It's modular, so you can add a website just putting its module in lib/dumper/profiles.

+If you wish to use a graphical user interface, you can use [DumperUI](https://github.com/RoxasShadow/DumperUI).

 Install
 -------